eprunier/lein-webapp-template/README.md

 # lein-webapp-template

-A Leiningen template for Web apps based on Compojure, Hiccup, Boostrap and jQuery.
+A Leiningen template for Web apps based on Compojure, Hiccup, Bootstrap and jQuery.

-## Usage
+## Usage with Leiningen 2

-Add lein-ring plugin and this template to your profile (~/.lein/profiles.clj) :

-    {:user {:plugins [[lein-ring "0.7.5"]
-    	   	      [lein-webapp-template/lein-template "1.0.0"]]}}

-Then create a new project using this template :
+Create a new project using this template :

     lein new lein-webapp-template my-web-site